 Diamond Way Centers are non-monastic and western in style, yet rooted in the lineage of oral transmission going back to historical Buddha Shakyamuni 2500 years ago.

-We do a guided 16th Karmapa meditation on Wednesdays and Sundays at 8:00 pm, proceeded by a short introductory talk about Diamond Way and Buddhism in general.
+We do a guided 16th Karmapa meditation on Wednesdays at 8:00 pm and Sundays at 7:00pm, proceeded by a short introductory talk about Diamond Way and Buddhism in general.
 There is no need to call or email in advance but you can surely do so if you have questions.